 When winter arrives, the world turns into a magical wonderland of pristine whiteness.
-While your dog may not seem to mind, it's important to know how cold is too cold for your dog when the mercury drops.
+While your furry friend may not seem to mind, it's important to know how cold is too cold for a dog when the mercury drops.

-Your dog likes to be wherever you are - even outdoors in the snow and extreme cold.
+Your dog likes to be wherever you are - even outdoors in the snow and cold weather.
 The animal thrives on fresh air and exercise.
-However, not all dogs can manage cold the same.

-Some breeds are made to withstand extreme temperatures, such as the Siberian Husky, Malamute, and Samoyed.
+Some breeds are made to withstand extreme temperatures, such as the Siberian Husky, Malamute, Samoyed, and other large breed dogs.

 Senior dogs, young pups, small breeds, canines with health problems and those with thin coats are at increased risk of developing dog hypothermia if their body temperature drops in extreme cold temperatures or if they have wet fur.

-You'll want to keep a close eye on your pet and watch for symptoms of dog hypothermia in dogs.
+Dog owners will want to keep a close eye on their pets and watch for symptoms of dog hypothermia in dogs.

-Severe hypothermia in dogs can occur if pet owners leave their pet unattended outdoors in freezing temperatures or even during an extended walk.
+Severe hypothermia in dogs can occur if you leave your pet unattended outdoors in freezing temperatures or even during an extended walk.

 -